oneeve8/kobble-data/content/How to Pray the Rosary.md

 There are four Mysteries upon which we meditate on the life of Jesus and they are:
 1. The Joyful Mysteries which are to be said on Monday and on Saturday
 2. The Mysteries of Light which are to be said on Thursday
-3. The Sorrowful Mysteries to be said on Tuesday and on Friday
+3. The Sorrowful Mysteries which are to be said on Tuesday and on Friday
-4. The Glorious Mysteries to be said on Wednesday and on Sunday
+4. The Glorious Mysteries which are to be said on Wednesday and on Sunday
 :::